 This is how it evolved over millennia.
-And you’re not going to change that with your new fancy diet or supplement (or drug) protocol.
+And you’re not going to outsmart the body with your new fancy diet or supplement (or drug) protocol.
 Play by the rules.

 Following this cycle, you’re providing sufficient fuel to keep metabolic function and performance peaking while avoiding spillover and consequent fat gain.

 How To Build Muscle and Burn Fat At The Same Time

 “Can you build muscle and burn fat at the same time?”